By KBB.com Editors

 The Amanti's handsome and well-appointed interior makes more of an impression than the car's exterior.
 The attractive dash employs a split-level two-tone design with a prominent analog clock or optional information screen taking center stage.
 Dark faux wood is appropriately applied throughout the interior, mixed with leather, chrome and high-quality plastics.
 The Amanti is a roomy car, with an exceptionally large rear seat and trunk.
 We applaud the eight-way power driver's seat with power lumbar support, but wish Kia would offer the same features on the passenger's side as well.Exterior

-The Amanti certainly knows how to make an entrance.
+The 2008 Kia Amanti certainly knows how to make an entrance.
 The tall body, big grille and headlight treatment stir up memories of a number of luxury cars.
-For 2007 the Amanti receives a revised grille and headlight treatment, new front and rear bumpers, redesigned rear quarter panels and a new deck lid, giving it the look of a cross between a Mercedes and a Lincoln.
+Last year, the Amanti received a revised grille and headlight treatment, new front and rear bumpers, redesigned rear quarter panels and a new deck lid, giving it the look of a cross between a Mercedes and a Lincoln.

 The Amanti is powered by a 3.8-liter, 24-valve twin-cam V6 engine that makes 264 horsepower and 260 pound-feet of torque.
 This new engine provides ample low-end power and significantly better acceleration than the previous model.
 Acceleration is strong and constant, allowing the Amanti to merge into high-speed traffic with ease and assurance.
 The new engine also delivers an improvement in city and highway fuel economy.